Gobidev/EDNeutronAssistant/README.md

 If you run into any issues while using the program or have suggestions for additional features, create an [Issue](https://github.com/Gobidev/EDNeutronAssistant/issues) so I can take a look at it and make the experience as smooth as possible.

+## Special Thanks
+Special thanks to Gareth Harper (Spansh), the creator of the Spansh plotters.
+Without these plotters, this program would never have existed and Neutron Highways in Elite: Dangerous wouldn't be nearly as accessible.